eugenk/zsh-prompt-iggy/Readme.md

   * Current git branch or commit
   * `?` if there are untracked files
   * `✚` if there are added files in the staging area
-  * `✖` if there are deleted files in the staging area
+  * `✖(3:5)` if there are 3 deleted files in the staging area and 5 deleted files not yet staged
   * `➙` if there are renamed/moved files in the staging area
   * `✱` if there are modified files in the staging area
   * `⬆ 3` if you have 3 commits that are not on the remote